Children’s Public Health 0-19 Nursing Service

 Once your baby is born your Children’s Public Health 0-19 Nursing Service will be there to support you.

-The team is made up of nurses who have extra training in working with children and families to assess and support their health and development needs.
+The team is made up of Health Visitors and Family Nurses who are nurses and who have had specialist training in working with children and families to assess and support their health and development needs.

 We work with every family in Nottingham City and will offer you and your child at least the following appointments: